MarkEddy001/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

   - [103-script.js](103-script.js)

 ## Author
-This project is authored by Wanyoike mark Edwards, ALX, Nairobi.
+This project is authored by ``Wanyoike Mark Edwards``, ALX, Nairobi.